Rinbo/online-store-nodejs/README.md

 # Pizza Ordering Node.js

-Example project for creating an API endpoint with node.js and a frontend client with the following features:
+Example project for creating an API endpoint and a CLI interface with node.js, aswell as a frontend client with the following features:

 - Create a user
 - Add pizzas to a cart